 You can feel his mindfulness in his presence, and in his speech.
 There is a grace that permeates the space.
 While Ashok oozes a meditative calm, the younger Vijay is different.
 He’s focused on Ganesha.
 He prefers paper to stone.
 And, he works at lightning pace.

 I’m enthralled with the back room where Ashok takes me.
 It’s behind the showroom.
 It looks like a library.
 Seems full of Vijay’s treasures.
-There are shelves, floor to ceiling, stashed with drawing pads.
-Piles of the loose drawings or sketchpads fill the floor.
+There are shelves, floor to ceiling stashed with drawing pads.
+Piles of loose drawings or sketchpads fill the floor.
 It’s hard to imagine how many drawings are in this one room.

 All are Vijay’s work.
 Furthermore, all the drawing books are filled with sketches of Ganesha.
 The overcomer of obstacles.
-I was mesmerized by the idea that one person would spend their life drawing only images of the elephant god with twisted trunk.
+I was mesmerized by the idea that one person would spend their life drawing only images of the elephant god with a twisted trunk.

 A good percentage of the drawings are monochromatic.
 Yet, others feature bold colors in geometric shapes.